Located on 80 beautiful acres in the middle of the Hudson Valley, our site and facilities make us a premier Jewish camp!

 Camp Young Judaea Sprout Lake is proud to offer a state-of-the-art, air conditioned Health and Wellness Center, which is staffed by a resident Physician, Registered Nurses (RN) and health aides .
 In addition, staff members are Red Cross certified in CPR, First Aid, Lifesaving, and CPR for the professional rescuer.
 Camp Young Judaea Sprout Lake meets or exceeds all health and safety standards set by the American Camp Association.
 This facility includes a private exam rooms, isolation rooms, and separate sleeping quarters for boys and girls.

 Camp Young Judaea Sprout Lake’s Aquatics center is equipped with two large pools!
-Our first pool, mainly used for instructional swim, goes as low as three feet and up to eight feet, where are advanced swimmers can learn how to dive.
+Our first pool, mainly used for instructional swim, goes as low as three feet and up to eight feet, where our advanced swimmers can learn how to dive.
 Our second pool has a beachfront entrance and is 5 feet at it’s deepest.
 We also have a 40 foot tall twisted water slide which provides endless amounts of entertainment for our campers!
 Campers can visit the pool twice a day, once for instructional swim, and once for recreational swim.

 Athletic Courts and Fields

 Sprout Lake’s Athletic facilities include a lighted outdoor basketball court (resurfaced for summer 2017), three tennis courts, two Ga-Ga pits, a softball field, a soccer field ( also used for ultimate Frisbee), an archery range, and an indoor basketball court that is also used for our gymnastics program, floor hockey and dodgeball.